Kristof89Szabo/milestonetwothree/src/main/java/com/exam/springboot-micronaut/MICRONAUTREADME.md

 A bean is an object whose lifecycle is managed by the Micronaut IoC container.
 That lifecycle may include creation, execution, and destruction.

+`@PostConstruct` and `@PreDestroy ` are used to define lifecycle callbacks for beans.
+These annotations allow you to execute specific code after its initialization (@PostConstruct) or before the destruction of a bean (@PreDestroy).

 TheBeanContext abstraction which allows for dependency injection of classes annotated with `@Inject`.

 To look up the beans you can use: